Blogartikel_ChipSynthesis_Felix_Oberhansl_Fraunhofer_AISEC

 Trustworthiness of electronic devices

 If an attacker has physical access to a device, they are not limited solely to software attacks.
 They can also attack the underlying hardware and exploit any vulnerabilities.
 Passive side-channel attacks are an example of this.
 This involves measuring the power consumption or electromagnetic radiation of a device as a way of drawing conclusions about its confidential data.
-So-called error attacks, which deliberately cause physical interference, also pose a threat to devices.
+So-called fault attacks, which deliberately cause physical interference, also pose a threat to devices.
 For example, a chip can be forced to function incorrectly due to brief malfunctions in the clock or voltage signal, known as glitches.
-Furthermore, targeted laser or electromagnetic impulses can also be utilized for error attacks in order to override security measures or to enable statistical attacks on confidential data.
+Furthermore, targeted laser or electromagnetic impulses can also be utilized for fault attacks in order to override security measures or to enable statistical attacks on confidential data.

 In the Common Criteria (CC) Protection Profiles (PP), protection classes are established for this type of attack.
 They contain information about whether a device offers effective protection against attackers with a certain amount of knowledge, time and equipment.
 The practical lab test is carried out by certified testing laboratories.
 However, drawing up the final test report, which is sent to the responsible certifying body, is often the culmination of a long series of lab tests.
 Preliminary examinations in secure environments, such as Fraunhofer AISEC’s hardware security lab, allow for early and cost-effective detection of vulnerabilities.
 For product manufacturers, this process is a double-edged sword.
 On the one hand, manufacturers want their products to be thoroughly tested, but on the other hand, they want to bring their products to market as quickly as possible.
-The »Security Evaluation of Hardware Design Synthesis« study conducted by Fraunhofer AISEC on behalf of the German Federal Office for Information Security (BSI) looks at an essential step in the development of a microchip in this context: “front end synthesis.”
+The »Security Evaluation of Hardware Design Synthesis« study conducted by Fraunhofer AISEC on behalf of the German Federal Office for Information Security (BSI) looks at an essential step in the development of a microchip in this context: »front end synthesis«.
 Front end synthesis is the first step in chip development in which a general technical description is translated into technology-dependent components of a chip.

 Chip development — a complex process

 The development of modern chips is a complex process and usually starts with a concept in which the required components, for example a microcontroller and its peripherals, are defined.
 This is followed by a description at the so-called »Register Transfer Level« (RTL), where the functionality of the integrated circuit from one cycle to the next is specified in detail in »Hardware Description Languages« (HDL).
-This is followed by a first step in the synthesis of all selected components, which is often also referred to as »front end synthesis« or »RTL synthesis«.
-In this step, the functional description at the RTL level is converted into a technology-dependent net list that contains only elementary logical gates such as NAND and XOR.
+This is followed by a first synthesis step of all selected components, which is often also referred to as »front end synthesis« or »RTL synthesis«.
+In this step, the functional description at the RTL level is converted into a technology-dependent netlist that contains only elementary logical gates such as NAND and XOR.
 These gates are defined in a »Process Design Kit« (PDK).
 For each process in which a chip manufacturer offers production, there is a PDK that defines the standard cells and other design regulations.
-The various steps of the synthesis are carried out with dedicated »Electronic Design Automation« (EDA) software, which optimizes the circuit, for example, in terms of size or maximum frequency, while ensuring that is functions properly.
-Taking the net list as a starting point, the backend design process results in the so-called »tape-out«, which contains all the information needed by the foundry to manufacture the integrated circuit.
+The various steps of the synthesis are carried out with dedicated »Electronic Design Automation« (EDA) software, which optimizes the circuit, for example, in terms of size or maximum frequency, while ensuring that it functions properly.
+Taking the netlist as a starting point, the backend design process results in the so-called »tape-out«, which contains all the information needed by the foundry to manufacture the integrated circuit.

 Vulnerability of hardware design synthesis

 While researchers in the field of hardware security often have a good overview of hardware attacks and countermeasures, there is a lack of research into how countermeasures can be integrated into complex design processes.
-The study »Security Evaluation of Hardware Design Synthesis« tackles this issue and shows how the effectiveness of security measures against error attacks is compromised by hardware synthesis.
+The study »Security Evaluation of Hardware Design Synthesis« tackles this issue and shows how the effectiveness of security measures against fault attacks is compromised by hardware synthesis.
 We demonstrate that under certain circumstances, net lists generated by synthesis tools have only limited resilience against hardware attacks.
 The study takes the perspective of hardware designers and looks at what needs to be considered during hardware synthesis.
 It presents methods for identifying potential weaknesses at an early stage.

 Potentially fatal re-timing

 The masking process is considered a countermeasure to side-channel attacks.
-Based on current research, we are introducing the robust “Probing Model«.
+Based on state-of-the-art research, we are introducing the robust »Probing Model«.
 This model makes it possible to verify the formal soundness of a masking implementation.
 The robustness of the model takes into account physical effects such as different signal propagation delays.
 The model assumes an attacker who, with limited information (so-called probes), attempts to recombine confidential information.
 Such information can be contained as a digital signal (1 or 0), but it can also arise from switching operations caused, for example, by different signal propagation delays.

-We present a detailed case study of a masked AES S-box and look at the “re-timing optimization« that is performed during synthesis and which represents a potentially fatal modification for masked implementations.
+We present a detailed case study of a masked AES S-box and look at the »re-timing optimization« that is performed during synthesis and which represents a potentially fatal modification for masked implementations.
 We demonstrate how re-timing can lead to unwanted side-channel leaks.
-We introduce open source verification tools from current research that can detect such effects without requiring lab tests.
+We introduce open-source verification tools from current research that can detect such effects without requiring lab tests.
 The study looks at methodological approaches that can be used to assemble masked implementations from a few elementary modules.
 In addition, we analyze the optimizations in the synthesis tool yosys, which is available as open source and allows insights into hardware synthesis.

 Hardening after hardware synthesis is rarely effective